postcss/autoprefixer/README.md

 ### Compass

-You should think about try Gulp instead of Compass binary, because it has better Autoprefixer integration and many other awesome plugins.
+You should consider using Gulp instead of Compass binary, because it has better Autoprefixer integration and many other awesome plugins.

-But if you can’t move from Compass binray right now, there is a some hack to run Autoprefixer after `compass compile`.
+But if you can’t move from Compass binary right now, there’s a hack to run Autoprefixer after `compass compile`.

 Install `autoprefixer-rails` gem: